Gostron/dance-display-sql/roles and actions.md

 ### Referentials
 - Age, Dance, NotationMode, Stage, Template, Subtemplate, Clearance
   - List them
-  - In expanded mode, must be complete (template is a two-level lookup)
+  - Must be complete (template is a two-level lookup)
   - Must be copied (and not referenced)
 ### Category
 - List them (in a competition)